-What Can a Handyman Do in Jefferson in Jefferson County, Missouri?
+What Can a Handyman Do Without a License in Jefferson in Jefferson County, Missouri?

 Missouri does not issue a statewide “general contractor/handyman license.”
 Most contractor regulation for typical handyman-type work happens at the local (city/county) level through building permits and trade licensing (electrical/plumbing/mechanical).
 In Jefferson County, you generally can do common repair/maintenance work without a state contractor license, but you may still need local permits and (if you touch electrical/plumbing/HVAC) a locally-issued trade license/registration.